-Sexual or psychological abuse is common as well.
-These are common because parents sometimes have a harder time finding out about it.
+Sexual or psychological abuse can happen as well.
+These types of abuse are common because parents sometimes have a harder time finding out about it.
 It may not be apparent like a bruise or a cut would be.
 Plus, the kids are young: ages 1-10.
 They don't know how to express what is happening to them as an adult can.
-They want to but it is not as easy.
-Daycare workers that do these acts of sexual assault or psychological attacks make it seem normal and make the kids feel at fault, or they may threaten kids to keep it a secret.
-So, that may cause the kid to lose self-confidence as well.
+They want to, but it is not as easy.
+Daycare workers who commit these horrible attacks try to make it seem normal and make the kids feel at fault, or they may threaten kids to keep it a secret.
+So, that may cause the child to lose self-confidence and become fearful.

-Make sure to check out for these Signs of Daycare Neglect or Abuse by following the link.
+Make sure to check out these Signs of Daycare Neglect or Abuse by following the link.

 I am not a doctor or licensed counselor, but these are just some of the types of injuries and causes we see with clients that come in our door.
 When we handle a daycare case, we also investigate prior acts of neglect that occurred at that facility or that specific employee.
 These are not isolated events and need to be cleaned up.

 How The Button Law Firm Can Help With Your Daycare Injury Case

 If you have any questions about an incident regarding neglect at a daycare, reach out to us.
 You can reach us by calling our office at 214-699-4409 or filling out our Contact Us form.
-We will help explain your rights as a parent, inform you of when you may need a lawyer and when you may not, and generally give you some piece of mind.
+We will help explain your rights as a parent, inform you of when you may need a lawyer and when you may not, and generally give you some peace of mind.
 No pressure call.
 Just let us know that you want to gather some information, and we will send you our FREE daycare guides for parents.

 You can also download them from our website by following the links provided below: